Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Our

 \subsection{Orthogonalizing the weighted oracle loss}

 In this section, we derive the orthogonal loss that has the same minimizer as the weighted oracle loss, under true nuisance $\eta$ and model class $\mathcal{G}$.
-Following a similar approach as in~\cite{Morzywolek.2023}, we start by deriving the EIF for the \emph{$\omega$-weighted} average effect, which is defined as:
+Following a similar approach as in~\citep{Morzywolek.2023}, we first derive the EIF for the \emph{$\omega$-weighted} average long-term treatment effect (WALTE)\footnote{See Appendix~\ref{app:theory} for a theoretical background.}, which is defined as:

-Here, for simplicity, we denote $\omega(x)=\omega(\pi(x),\rho(x))$.
-The basic ideas behind are: (1)~If $\mathcal{G}$ is a class of constant function, then $g^*(x) \equiv \tau^0_\omega$ is the minimizer of $\mathcal{L}_\omega^{\text{oracle}}(g)$.
-(2)~The Gateaux derivative of the EIF w.r.t. the nuisance functions $\eta$ is zero~\cite{Chernozhukov.2018}.
-Thus, EIF-based pseudo-outcomes often satisfy Neyman-orthogonality and have conditional mean $\E[Y(1)-Y(0)\mid X,R=0]$, such as the DR-pseudo-outcome~\cite{Kennedy.2020-DR-learner}.\footnote{See Appendix~\ref{app:theory} for a theoretical background.} See Appendix~\ref{app:EIF-weighted-ATE} for the EIF.